xaverdh/hfish/README.md

 cabal install
 ```

-Build time from scratch is ~10min so I suggest that you get yourself a cup of tea.
+Build time from scratch is ~10min on a i5-4200U with -j4 so I suggest that you get yourself a cup of tea.